GM is the first manufacturer to completely ditch traditional engines

 General Motors plans to go 100 percent electric, the Detroit automaker announced Monday.

 GM currently offers one extended-range electric vehicle, the Chevrolet Bolt EV, but will add two others within 18 months, said Executive Vice President Mark Reuss, with “at least 20” to be in the line-up by 2023.
-In addition, the company is developing a new hydrogen fuel-cell-powered truck platform, dubbed SURUS.
+In addition, the company is developing a new truck platform powered by hydrogen fuel cells, dubbed Surus, short for Silent Utility Rover Universal Superstructure.

-“General Motors believes in an all-electric future,” said Reuss.
+“General Motors believes in an all-electric future,” Reuss said.
 “Although that future won't happen overnight, GM is committed to driving increased usage and acceptance of electric vehicles through no-compromise solutions that meet our customers' needs.”

 Related: Volvo to Offer Electric or Hybrid Only